rbangert/rbangert.github.io/index.md

 ### My accident resulted from a combination of factors:
 1. **Confirmation Bias** – 6 seasons in Little Cottonwood Canyon allowed me to feel right at home on my first day in Tuolumne.
 I thought I knew how polished a glacier could get some white granite.
 I'd walked outward down steeper slabs in flip flops!
 2. **Complacency in Gear Selection** - I'm seasoned enough to have defaulted to carrying a small spray pen of Deet in the first-aid kit I *always* carry on me on alpine missions, from learning the mosquito lesson the hard way in the past.
 I was aware that I had forgotten it back in Huff, as I participated in the decision to leave Sam's bottle it in the car.
-3. **Complacency in the Final Stages** – With the end of the exposed scramble in sight, I let my guard down.
-We all know 80 percent of accidents happen on the way down.
-I've been cracking jokes about going in on the walk back to the car after doing something cool for a decade.
+3. **Complacency in the Final Stages** – We all know 80 percent of accidents happen on the way down, and I've been cracking jokes about going in on the walk back to the car after doing something cool for a decade.
+With the end of the exposed scramble in sight, I let my guard down well before I should have.
 4. **Moving with Haste** – The approaching storm and mosquito swarms created a false sense of urgency.
 Allowing external pressures to cause you to rush in consequential terrain is rarely a good idea.

 I am so extremely fortunate to have been able to get up and walk it off to avoid laying there for the mosquitoes on that damp slope.
-I don't have the resources required to fully communicate how grateful I am for the people here in Yosemite who have been there for me in some way, while I have been healing.
+I don't have the resources required to fully communicate how grateful I am for the people here in Yosemite who have been there for me in some way while I have been healing.
 The fact that I am not limited in anyway just 9 months later feels nothing short of miraculous.

 ![](/assets/pictures/PXL_20240616_064723719.jpg)